 Students, faculty and staff of the MVCC College community shall be familiar with the Code of Conduct.
 This Code of Conduct governs the conduct of students in or on College facilities or online platforms and students’ conduct at any College off campus activity, event, trip or study abroad program.
 This Student Code of Conduct shall also apply to students’ conduct on and off the College campuses that adversely affects the College community or poses a safety concern to the College community.

-Student is defined as persons currently registered for College credit/equivalent courses at Mohawk Valley Community College, either full or part-time.
+Student is defined as persons currently registered for College credit/equivalent courses occurring through or at Mohawk Valley Community College, either full or part-time.
 Students are subject to all of the rules, regulations and procedures of the College including but not limited to the Student Code of Conduct.
 The status of student becomes null and void upon withdrawal from the institution or any administrative revocation of this standing.

 - To establish criteria and standards for accepting, advising, counseling, teaching, evaluating, graduating, and as necessary, disciplining students.